 Moral and Political Philosophy (MA)

-The master's in Philosophy: Moral and Political Philosophy at Leiden University offer an excellent opportunity to explore fundamental issues in moral and political philosophy.
+The master's programme in Philosophy: Moral and Political Philosophy at Leiden University offers an excellent opportunity to explore fundamental issues in moral and political philosophy.

 Please note: this master's specialisation was formerly called Ethics and Politics.

 Why study Moral and Political Philosophy at Leiden University?

 The programme capitalises on Leiden University's internationally-acclaimed expertise in practical philosophy, which covers the entire range of moral and political philosophy.
 The Leiden Institute of Philosophy hosts the Centre for Political Philosophy, which brings together researchers with an active interest in political philosophy from different institutes, branches and fields of study at Leiden University, making Leiden one of the best places to study Moral and Political Philosophy.

 What will you study?